qdrant/landing_page/qdrant-landing/content/documentation/embedding/gemini.md

 Gemini is a new family of Google PaLM models, released in December 2023.
 The new embedding models succeed the previous Gecko Embedding Model.

-The new models allow passing an additional parameter to the API call: `task_type`.
-It determines the type of task you want to use the embeddings for.
+In the latest models, an additional parameter, task_type, can be passed to the API call.
+This parameter serves to designate the intended purpose for the embeddings utilized.

+The Embedding Model API supports various task types, outlined as follows:

 These are the task types that are supported by the Embedding Model API: